Biostate/invoice-app/README.md

 php artisan test
 ```

 Note: Because of Laravel 10, i don't want to use PestPHP for now.
-Test will be change to PestPHP in the future.
+Tests will be changed to PestPHP in the future.
 [Click for details](https://pestphp.com/docs/installation#requirements)